Automattic/Edit-Flow/readme.txt

 * Bug fix: Pagination functional again when filtering to a post type
 * Bug fix: Pre-PHP 5.2.9 array_unique() compatibility
 * Bug fix: Respect the timezone when indicating which day is Today
+* Bug fix: Calendar should work for all post types, regardless of which are supposed to be added to it

 = 0.7.4 (Nov.
 21, 2012) =
 * Added 'Scheduled' as one of the statuses you see in the 'Posts At A Glance' widget.
 'Private' and other core statuses can be added with a filter